wikimedia/grunt-stylelint/README.md

 grunt.loadNpmTasks( 'grunt-stylelint' );
 </pre>

-## Stylelint task
+## stylelint task

 _Run this task with the `grunt stylelint` command._

 You can specify the targets and options for the task using the normal Grunt configuration – see Grunt's [guide on how to configure tasks](http://gruntjs.com/configuring-tasks) in general.

-For more explanations of the lint errors Stylelint will throw at you please visit http://stylelint.io/.
+For more explanations of the lint errors stylelint will throw at you please visit http://stylelint.io/.

 ### Usage examples